buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcBuildingControlsDomain/PropertySets/Pset_ActuatorTypeHydraulicActuator.md

 # Pset_ActuatorTypeHydraulicActuator

-A device that hydraulically actuates a control element.
+A device that hydraulically actuates a control element.<!-- end of definition -->

 ## Comments